-The Master of Engineering Project Management is the first o kind in New Zealand.
-It's intended to attract a range of engine professionals who want to advance their project management skills and further their career.
-This programme offers an excit career development opportunity for practising engineering pr managers aspiring to senior positions, and provides recent gr engineers with business and project management skills for m engineering companies.
+The Master of Engineering Project Management is the first of its kind in New Zealand.
+It's intended to attract a range of engineering professionals who want to advance their project management skills and further their career.
+This programme offers an exciting career development opportunity for practising engineering project managers aspiring to senior positions, and provides recent graduate engineers with business and project management skills for modern engineering companies.

-One of the following (or equivalent) with a B grade average or
+One of the following (or equivalent) with a B grade average or higher:

-- Relevant four-year bachelor's degree OR

-- Relevant bachelor's degree with honours OR

-- Relevant postgraduate diploma AND

-- · Relevant project engineering or managerial professional exp approved by the Dean (or representative)
+- · Relevant four-year bachelor's degree OR - · Relevant bachelor's degree with honours OR - Relevant postgraduate diploma AND - Relevant project engineering or managerial professional experience approved by the dean (or representative)